marcglasberg/fast_immutable_collections/README.md

 expect(list, ["c", "b", "a", "cc", "bb", "aa", "ccc", "bbb", "aaa"]);
 ```

 # 7. Flushing

-As explained, `fast_immutable_collections` is fast because it creates a new collection
-by internally "composing" the source collection with some other information,
+As explained, **FIC** is fast because it creates a new collection by internally "composing" the
-saving only the difference between the source and destination collections,
+source collection with some other information, saving only the difference between the source and
-instead of copying the whole collection each time.
+destination collections, instead of copying the whole collection each time.

-After a lot of modifications,
-these composed collections may end up with lots of information to coordinate the composition,
+After a lot of modifications, these composed collections may end up with lots of information to
-and may become slower than a regular mutable collection.
+coordinate the composition, and may become slower than a regular mutable collection.

 The loss of speed depends on the type of collection.
-For example, `IList` doesn't suffer much from deep compositions,
+For example, `IList` doesn't suffer much from
-while `ISet` and `IMap` will take more of a hit.
+deep compositions, while `ISet` and `IMap` will take more of a hit.

-If you call `flush` on an immutable collection,
-it will internally remove all the composition,
+If you call `flush` on an immutable collection, it will internally remove all the composition,
 making sure it is perfectly optimized again.
 For example:

 ```